0xZakk/lesson-template/README.md

 1. Fork and clone this repository.
  [FAQ](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone)
 1. Create a new branch, `training`, for your work.
-1. Checkout to the `training branch`.
+1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.

 Better preparation instructions may be found as